 Supported by our PMW-F55/F5 camcorders and AXS-R7 portable memory recorder, X-OCN is the ideal choice in the file-based HDR production workflow when using an advanced specification transfer function such as ST 2084 (PQ).

 As distribution channels migrate toward High Frame Rates, X-OCN is prepared.
 You can capture incredible 4K at up to 120 FPS, with no sacrifice in resolution, no line skipping.
 Need even more?
 X-OCN enables 2K capture at up to 240 FPS.
 That’s 10x super slow motion playback at 24p.

-Instead of baking in your settings for exposure index, color space, LUTs, gamma, log and others, X-OCN captures these parameters as monitoring settings.
+Instead of baking in your settings for exposure index, colour space, LUTs, gamma, log and others, X-OCN captures these parameters as monitoring settings.
 This process is completely non-destructive, delivering the full potential of the original sensor data into post-production.
-As a result, your colorist and editor are empowered with far greater decision-making flexibility than is possible with conventional video.
+As a result, your colourist and editor are empowered with far greater decision-making flexibility than is possible with conventional video.

 At the heart of X-OCN is a unique algorithm, tuned for the F55 and F5 sensors.
 As a result, you get substantially smaller file sizes than typical RAW.
 This means longer recording times, faster transfer times, and post-production workflows that are far more cost-effective.